ArduPilot/MAVProxy/docs/source/getting_started/mavbridge.rst

 Requirements
 ============

 Raspberry Pi or similar with compatible Wifi dongle (if streaming telemetry to Wifi).
 Any similar small computer would work.
-The onyl requirement is that it is able to run the Ubuntu operating system.
+The only requirement is that it is able to run the Ubuntu operating system.

 Setting up the Pi